 GMAT Eligibility Criteria 2025

-GMAC has set only minimal eligibility requirements with respect to age and number of attempts for taking the GMAT exam.
-Below are the details of the eligibility as well as ID requirements for taking the GMAT exam:
+The GMAC has set only minimal eligibility requirements with respect to age and number of attempts for taking the GMAT, as mentioned below.

-- The candidate must be at least 18 years of age.
+- Must be at least 18 years of age.
 If the candidate is between 13 and 17 years of age, the consent of a parent or guardian is needed.

-- The number of GMAT exam attempts that can be taken is unlimited.
+- The GMAT can be taken unlimited times.
 However, there must be at least a 16-day gap between two consecutive exams.

 - In a 1-year period, GMAT exam can be taken only 5 times — 3 times in online mode and 2 times in offline mode.